-Then the reactions to alcohol vs weed differ from person to person.
+Then the reactions to weed and alcohol differ from person to person.
 For example, one person may have a very low tolerance for weed but be able to tolerate alcohol well.
-Another person might not have any issues with misusing alcohol but still find it hard to function without weed (Click here to know more).
+Another person might not have any issues with misusing alcohol but still find it hard to function without weed.

-If alcohol abuse has ‘X’ short and long term consequences, then weed & its products have ‘Y’ short & long term side effects.
-You simply can’t compare alcohol vs weed.
+If alcohol abuse has ‘X’ short and long term consequences, then marijuana & its products have ‘Y’ short & long term side effects.
+You simply can’t compare the two.
 For e.g. if chewing tobacco greatly increases the risk of throat and oral cancer, it doesn’t mean, that one should consume alcohol rather than chewing tobacco, because it has a lower risk.
 Things are not compared like this.

 Similarly, if there are an ‘X’ number of deaths being reported by alcohol use, the reason the similar are not being reported in case of marijuana is because the legal use of marijuana has just begun, and is there in very few countries around the world.
 Because of which the long term research is in its infancy, compared the thorough long term studies on alcohol and its effect on human health.